How to better organize your life

 You can’t have a clear and organized mind in a cluttered and non-organized space.

 She adds: “The best way to choose what to keep and what to throw away is to take each item in one’s hand and ask: “Does this spark joy?”
 If it does, keep it.
-If not, dispose of it.
-This is not only the simplest but also the most accurate yardstick by which to judge.”
+If not, dispose of it.”

 This principle applies to everything: not only your physical space but also your digital space and who and what you surround yourself with.